Flat Roof Extension Cost

 Also known as BUR, built-up roofing is a popular choice for low-slope roofs.
 They are a great option if you want a flat roof that is water-resistant and protects against UV rays or/and a type of roofing that provides fire resistance.

-However, BUR can be time-consuming to install and unless you go with the cold bitumen processes, instalment comes with hazardous fumes.
+However, BUR can be time-consuming to install and unless you go with the cold bitumen processes, installation comes with hazardous fumes.
 As a result, it should be left to a suitable professional.
 BUR is also prone to wind-related damage.

 Hiring Contractors for Installing a Flat Roof Extension Checklist